material-components/material-components-ios/components/Chips/README.md

 # Chips

-Chips represent complex entities in small blocks, such as a contact.
+Chips represent complex entities, such as a contact, in small blocks.

 ## Design & API Documentation